 Marble Votive relief depicting Pan with the three Horai (Seasons) in a cave.

-Pentelic marble.
 330-320 BC.
 From Sparta (Laconia) or Megalopolis (Arcadia).

 National Archaeological Museum, Athens.
 Inv.
 No. NM 1449.

-The Horai (Ὧραι, Horai; singular, Ὧρα, Hora; plural, Ὧραι, Horai, portion of time, hour, season) were the personifications of the three seasons of ancient Greece who were later seen as goddesses of order and natural justice.
+The Horai (Ὧραι, Horai; singular, Ὧρα, Hora, portion of time, hour, season) were the personifications of the three seasons of ancient Greece who were later seen as goddesses of order and natural justice.
 They presided over the movements of the heavenly constellations by which the year and agricultural activity were measured, and guarded the gates of Olympus.

 They were given different names in various traditions, but most common are two trios, either:

-Thallo (Θαλλώ, bringer of blossoms), Auxo (Αὐξώ, increaser, as in plant growth) and Carpo (Καρπώ, food bringer);
+Thallo (Θαλλώ, Bringer of Blossoms), Auxo (Αὐξώ, Increaser, as in plant growth) and Carpo (Καρπώ, Food Bringer);

 The right side and left corner of the relief have been restored with plaster.